 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.(Last Updated On: March 21, 2022)

-Nairobi is the capital of Kenya, a chaotic dust and cow filled city perched atop the Great Rift Valley, that scar across the earth so deep and long that it can be seen from space.
+Nairobi is the capital of Kenya, chaotic dust and cow-filled city perched atop the Great Rift Valley, that scar across the earth so deep and long that it can be seen from space.
 In a country that sits upon the equator and ranges from arid desert to tropical jungle, Nairobi and the highlands are a cool breeze.
 There are luckily many free things to do in Nairobi.

-Located approximately 2000 metres above sea level, in Nairobi palm trees are replaced by wild olive and humidity turns to cool nights but still the animals remain.
+Located approximately 2000 meters above sea level, in Nairobi palm trees are replaced by wild olive and humidity turns to cool nights but still, the animals remain.

 Nairobi may be the third-largest economy in Africa, a booming city in terms of infrastructure and economy, but in my mind, it is still primarily notable for the animals.

 Nairobi National Park is the only safari destination within city bounds in the entire world.
 100 + acres of unspoiled habitat occupied by 4/5 of the safari big 5.
 In the city streets, warthogs and baboons roam, monkeys steal fruit out of apartment windows and cows cause traffic jams at every turn.